UMD: A Globally Connected University

 All undergraduate and graduate students are eligible to participate in this program.

-This is an intense 3 week, 6-credit ethnographic field methods course that combines anthropological approaches to indigenous rights, development and conservation with perspectives from tropical forest ecology.
+This is an intense 3 week, 6-credit general education cultural competence ethnographic field methods course that combines anthropological approaches to indigenous rights, development and conservation with perspectives from tropical forest ecology.
 Readings and course material will include samples from conservation biology, cultural anthropology as well as other academic disciplines.
+3 credits of this course can count toward the Enrichment requirement for ECEV majors.

 After you commit to the program, Education Abroad will enroll you in one of the following six (6) credit UMD courses:

-- ANTH498C Advanced Field Training in Ethnography: Brazil: Environmental Conservation and Indigenous Peoples (6 credits)
+- ANTH498C Advanced Field Training in Ethnography: Brazil: Environmental Conservation and Indigenous Peoples (6 credits).
+This course is approved for Cultural Competence and Scholarship in Practice in General Education credits.

 - ANTH238B or AMST269B Topics in Study Abroad II: Lived Existence: Perspective in Native American Identity (6 credits)